When you decide to start a website, one of the first important decisions you’ll make relates to which web hosting service you’ll go for.

 It is worth paying for a good hosting service to retain and increase your site’s traffic.

-So, consider the factors covered in this article and don’t choose your hosting provider based on the web hosting cost alone.
+So, consider the factors covered in this article, and don’t choose your hosting provider based on the hosting cost alone.

-For a list of our recommended hosting providers, feel free to read our article Web Hosting for Beginners.
+For a list of our recommended hosting providers, feel free to read our article Best Web Hosting Options for Affiliate Marketing.